wasp-lang/wasp/web/docs/data-model/operations/queries.md

 ### Using Queries

+#### Using Queries on the client
-To call a Query in the client code, you can import it from `wasp/client/operations` and call it directly.
+To call a Query on the client, you can import it from `wasp/client/operations` and call it directly.

+The usage doesn't change depending on whether the Query is authenticated or not.
+Wasp authenticates the logged-in user in the background.

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">